choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 ## Abstract

-Motus is a robotic three wheeler vehicle built using 2-DC brushless 4 volt motors, Arduino UNO microcontroller, micro servo SG90 motor, caster wheel/directional wheel, and a turning mechanism controlled using Leap Motion Controller.
-The system can be consolidated into three components: Leap motion create VR-Virtual Reality environment, circuit proceeds and transmits signals, and the DC motors and servo motors provides the feedback.
+Motus is a robotic three wheeler vehicle with a turning mechanism controlled using Leap Motion Controller.
+The system can be consolidated into three components: Leap motion creates VR-Virtual Reality environment, circuit proceeds and transmits signals, and the DC motors and servo motors provides the feedback.
 All signals transmit through the bluetooth module HC-05 connected to Arduino UNO microcontroller along with the laptop’s bluetooth.
-The system involves the use of both software and hardware.
-A 12 volt DC lithium ion rechargeable battery is the only source of power.
+This system involves the use of both software and hardware.
+A 12 volt DC lithium ion rechargeable battery pack is the only source of power.
 The Motus enhances the human interaction with hardware experience in the real world.

+COMPONENTS:

+1. RC Car Chasis
+2. Leap Motion Controller
+3. Microcontroller (Arduino UNO)
+4. 2 x DC Brushless Motors
+5. 2 x Small Size Wheels
+6. Directional Wheel
+7. Micro Servo Motor (SG90)
+8. Bluetooth Module (HC-05)
+9. 12 Volts Lithium Ion Rechargeable Battery Pack
+10. Mini Breadboard Stick
+11. Male,Female Connection Jumpers

 ## Step 01